I am head of the Procurement, Competition and State Aid ...

 Bevan Brittan has been the firm of choice for NHS clients for more than 30 years.
 We act for NHS England as well as a range of Clinical Commissioning Groups (CCGs) throughout the country.
 As these clients contend with increasing demands, shrinking budgets and pressure to change the way in which they deliver services, we work alongside them with clear and commercial advice.

 Our team is at the forefront of new approaches to commissioning healthcare.
 We understand the national agenda and the changing landscape facing CCGs.
 Our lawyers sit on national working groups, face-to-face with the people who are steering programmes of change through.
 It gives us a great perspective on what the future of commissioning will look like.

 We have supported numerous health communities on health system redesign over recent years as the pressure to improve standards in the light of emerging evidence of new techniques and standards, and the need to manage under tight financial pressure has led to many proposals to change the way health and social care services are organised.

-We have wide experience of treading unchartered territory and have advised on hundreds of complex procurements using Competitive Dialogue; Competitive Procedure with Negotiation and Dynamic Purchasing Systems as well as through frameworks and restricted procedures.
+We have wide experience of treading uncharted territory and have advised on hundreds of complex procurements using Competitive Dialogue, Competitive Procedure with Negotiation and Dynamic Purchasing Systems, as well as through frameworks and restricted procedures.
 We established the first NHS LIFTs and are advising on all of the Strategic Estates Partnerships procurements in the health market.
 Our collaborative working experience is unrivalled both across health and local government.

 We can guide our NHS clients through the additional layers of regulation applicable to NHS commissioners, including the NHS (Procurement, Patient Choice and Competition) Regulations (No. 2) 2013, the Health and Social Care Act 2012 and the risk of challenge arising from judicial review (for example allegations that a commissioner has failed to carry out adequate consultation or to have due regard under the Equality Act 2010.